NLAFET/StarNEig/README.md

 received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 671633.
-Support has also been received from eSSENCE, a collaborative e-Science programme funded by the Swedish Government via the Swedish Research Council (VR).
+Support has also been received from eSSENCE, a collaborative e-Science programme funded by the Swedish Government via the Swedish Research Council (VR), and VR Grant E0485301.

 The library is open source and published under BSD 3-Clause licence.

 Please cite the following article when refering to StarNEig:
 > Mirko Myllykoski, Carl Christian Kjelgaard Mikkelsen: *Introduction to StarNEig — A Task-based Library for Solving Nonsymmetric Eigenvalue Problems*, In Parallel Processing and Applied Mathematics, 13th International Conference, PPAM 2019, Bialystok, Poland, September 8–11, 2019, Revised Selected Papers, Part I, Lecture Notes in Computer Science, Vol. 12043, Wyrzykowski R., Deelman E., Dongarra J., Karczewski K. (eds), Springer International Publishing, pp. 70-81, 2020, doi: [10.1007/978-3-030-43229-4_7](https://doi.org/10.1007/978-3-030-43229-4_7)

 ## Current status